Introduction

 - Specific: “Save $5,000 for a vacation by next year.”

-- Measurable: Track your progress monthly.
+- Measurable: Track your progress each month.

-- Achievable: Set goals that are challenging yet realistic.
+- Achievable: Set realistic yet challenging goals.

-- Time-bound: Include deadlines to stay accountable.
+- Time-bound: Include deadlines to maintain accountability.

 Why It Reduces Anxiety: